solarwinds/solarwinds-apm-ruby/README.md

 We have made a large effort to expose as much technical information as possible to assist developers wishing to contribute to the appoptics gem.
 Below is a good source for information and help for developers:

-* The [AppOpticsAPM Knowledge Base](http://docs.appoptics.solarwinds.com/) has a large collection of technical articles or, if needed, you can submit a support request directly to the team.
+* The [AppOptics Knowledge Base](https://docs.appoptics.com/kb/apm_tracing) has a large collection of technical articles or, if needed, you can submit a support request directly to the team.

 If you have any questions or ideas, don't hesitate to contact us anytime.